Blog Post

 The decision comes down to one question: do you need speed or do you need space?

 Choose an accelerator if you have a defined product concept, a founding team, and the ability to commit full-time for 3 to 6 months.
 Accelerators are built for speed.
-They assume you know what you are building and need help building it faster, raising capital, and connecting with investors.
+They assume you know what you're building and need help building it faster, raising capital, and connecting with investors.

-Choose an incubator if you are still validating the problem or the solution.
-Incubators make sense when you need affordable workspace and community more than capital, when you want flexibility in timeline, or when you are a student, academic, or first-time founder still shaping an idea.
+Choose an incubator if you're still validating the problem or the solution.
+Incubators make sense when you need affordable workspace and community more than capital, when you want flexibility in timeline, or when you're a student, academic, or first-time founder still shaping an idea.

-These programs are not mutually exclusive.
-Many founders go through an incubator first and then apply to an accelerator once their product and team are further along.
-That is a perfectly good path.
+These programs aren't mutually exclusive, and many founders go through an incubator first before applying to an accelerator once their product and team are further along.

 Top Programs to Research